awsdocs/amazon-rekognition-developer-guide/doc_source/API_Image.md

 You pass image bytes to an Amazon Rekognition API operation by using the `Bytes` property\.
 For example, you would use the `Bytes` property to pass an image loaded from a local file system\.
 Image bytes passed by using the `Bytes` property must be base64\-encoded\.
 Your code may not need to encode image bytes if you are using an AWS SDK to call Amazon Rekognition API operations\.

-For more information, see [Analyzing an Image Loaded from a Local File System](images-bytes.md)\.
+For more information, see [Analyzing an image loaded from a local file system](images-bytes.md)\.

  You pass images stored in an S3 bucket to an Amazon Rekognition API operation by using the `S3Object` property\.
 Images stored in an S3 bucket do not need to be base64\-encoded\.